ChangmoSung/karaokeApp/README.md

 We are firstly going to pick a random year from the overall array, and we are then going to pick a random song from that year.
 This will help us get a truly random song, that will keep our karaoke super exciting.

 We will set up two randomization methods.
 One to get the random year from the array returned from the retro API.
-We will then set up a separate randomization method that will return a number to allow us to select a random song from the object that is returned in the previous call.
+We will then set up a separate randomization method that will return a number to allow us to select a song from the object that is returned in the previous call.
 This will look like the following:

 ```javascript
 karaoke.getRandomYear = (data) => {